The Apportionment of Human Diversity: Findings

-Lewontin performed a statistical analysis of the fixation index (FST) in populations drawn from seven classically-defined "races" (Caucasian, African, Mongoloid, South Asian Aborigines, Amerinds, Oceanians, and Australian Aborigines).
+Lewontin performed a statistical analysis of the fixation index (FST) in populations drawn from seven classically defined "races" (Caucasian, African, Mongoloid, South Asian Aborigines, Amerinds, Oceanians, and Australian Aborigines).
 At that time, direct sequence data from the human genome was not sufficiently available, so he instead used 17 indirect markers, including blood group proteins.
 Lewontin found that the majority of the total genetic variation between humans (i.e., of the 0.1% of DNA that varies between individuals), 85.4%, is found within populations, 8.3% of the variation is found between populations within a "race", and only 6.3% was found to account for the racial classification.
 Numerous later studies have confirmed his findings.
 Based on this analysis, Lewontin concluded, "Since such racial classification is now seen to be of virtually no genetic or taxonomic significance either, no justification can be offered for its continuance."

+Responses

+In a 2003 paper, Cambridge geneticist A. W. F. Edwards criticized Lewontin's conclusion that race is an invalid taxonomic construct, terming it Lewontin's fallacy.
+He showed that the probability of racial misclassification of an individual based on variation in a single genetic locus is approximately 30%, but the misclassification probability approaches zero when enough loci are studied.
+Edwards' paper was commented on by Jonathan Marks, who argued that "the point of the theory of race was to discover large clusters of people that are principally homogeneous within and heterogeneous between, contrasting groups.
+Lewontin's analysis shows that such groups do not exist in the human species, and Edwards' critique does not contradict that interpretation."

 Legacy

 Many subsequent studies confirmed Lewontin's main finding.

 The paper was not frequently cited in the years following its publication.

 Fifty years after its publication, the paper was found to be frequently referenced in social media.
-In particular, Twitter users associated with far-right politics commonly used the term "Lewontin's fallacy" (referencing A. W. F. Edwards' 2003 critique of Lewontin, "Human Genetic Diversity: Lewontin's Fallacy") as a rhetorical device to dismiss scientific arguments against biological race.
+In particular, Twitter users associated with far-right politics commonly used the term "Lewontin's fallacy" (referencing A. W. F. Edwards' 2003 critique of Lewontin) as a rhetorical device to dismiss scientific arguments against biological race.
 Commenting on the enduring significance afforded to Lewontin's paper in far-right and white nationalist discourse, geneticists Jedidiah Carlson and Kelley Harris proposed that "rejection of Lewontin's interpretation has become a tenet of white nationalist ideology".

 In 2022, a special issue of the journal Philosophical Transactions of the Royal Society B: Biological Sciences was published with the theme "Celebrating 50 years since Lewontin's apportionment of human diversity", and a section of the book Remapping Race in a Global Context was devoted to discussing Lewontin's paper and defending it against Edwards' critique.